rrawther/MIVisionX-OpenVX-Tutorial/README.md

 This runs inference for an input file and generate output for N number of iterations.

 ### Step 5.
 Build mvobjdetect example
-* mvobjdetect is built on top of all the files generated in step 3.
+* mvobjdetect is built on top of all the files generated in Step 4.
 Basically it shows how to add preprocessing OpenVX nodes for video decoding and image_to_tensor conversion.
 * Go through mvobjdetect.cpp file.
 * This exercise uses a single or multiple video streams for input.
 * The second part of the tutorial shows how to run it through multiple video files.